cowprotocol/docs/docs/cow-protocol/reference/contracts/periphery/composable_cow.md

 ### Guarantees and Invariants

-- CoW Protocol's settlement contract enforces single-use orders, ie. **NO** `GPv2Order` can be filled more than once
+- CoW Protocol's settlement contract enforces single-use orders, i.e. **NO** `GPv2Order` can be filled more than once
 - For merkle trees, `H(ConditionalOrderParams)` **MUST** be a member of the merkle tree `roots[owner]`
 - For single orders, `singleOrders[owner][H(ConditionalOrderParams)] == true`